Bubble Building

 A few things were immediately noticeable.
 There were no TVs in the rooms, nor was there a hotel bar with music and noise streaming from it.
 There were no trail lights or streetlights, nor was there traffic passing by or through.
 There were no restaurants open 24/7, no quick runs to the store and no competing responsibilities.

 The lower level of sensory input took some time to get used to and at first struck me as slightly unsettling.
 For me personally, it was about 24–36 hours before things began to settle.
-However, once the adjustment happened, the result was clearer thinking, the processing of situations that had gone unprocessed, increased sleep, increased energy, and an overall feeling of calm rather than constant urgency.
+However, once the adjustment happened, the experience was transformative.
+With lower sensory input, I experienced clearer thinking, increased sleep, increased energy, and an overall feeling of calm rather than constant urgency.
+Further, there was the processing of situations that had gone unprocessed for over a year, These 4.5 days of reduced background noise was eye-opening for me.
+Despite intentionally working toward balance through meditation, and overall well-being practices, I learned the environmental factors were far greater than I knew.
+This environment illuminated just how much background stimulation surrounds us and that we are processing throughout our days.

 I found myself commenting to several people at the training that it felt like we were operating in a bubble.
 We were still aware of world events.
 We were interacting with colleagues in person and staying connected with loved ones through calls and FaceTime.
 But the constant overlay of sensory “static” was turned way down.

-The question I kept returning to was simple: How do we bring some of this back into everyday life?
+The question that kept returning to was simple: How do we bring some of this back into everyday life?

 In the 1990s and early 2000s there was a societal joke about raising your kids in a bubble—those who tried to protect their children from every possible adversity, struggle, or painful experience.
 That concept was widely criticized and eventually abandoned as too overly protective and unrealistic.